xmah-p/PKU-PintOS/docs/p3a.md

 The first case is when a not-present page fault occurs.
 The faulting address is passed to `load_page_by_spt()`, which does the following:
 1. Checks if the user virtual page corresponding to the faulting address is present in the SPT.
 If not, it returns false (which will cause the page fault handler to print an error message and kill the process).
-2. If the page is in the SPT, it locks the corresponding SPT entry, makes a copy of the entry (to avoid race conditions for reads), and unlocks the entry.
+2. If the page is in the SPT, locks the corresponding SPT entry, makes a copy of the entry (to avoid race conditions for reads), and unlocks the entry.
 Subsequent reads to the entry will be done using the copy.
 Only writes will require acquiring and releasing the SPT entry lock.
 3. Allocates a kernel page using `frame_alloc()`, which uses `palloc()` to allocate a frame from the user pool, or evicts one if `palloc()` fails.
 The allocated frame is pinned to prevent eviction.
 4. Loads the page:
     - If the page is zeroed, `memset()` it with zeroes.